Leif Segerstam – Conductor

 “I have rarely heard the BBCSO perform Bruckner so well since the days of Günter Wand.
 Right from the very opening, at a simple gesture from Leif Segerstam, a closed fist suddenly opened, pianissimo string tremolo and horns came in precisely together.
 This is so rare, as the horns usually take a moment to sound and the opening can often be ragged.
 And then, after the statement of the theme in the bass, the oboe comments with a falling phrase, encouraged by Segerstam with open arms to expand its expressive potential towards the deepest of tragic laments, and it was apparent that this performance would endow its encounter with this music with widest spectrum of profound emotion.”Bruckner’s 8th Symphony / BBC Symphony Orchestra, London – reviewer Ken Ward: Backtrack, 1st March 2015

 Leif Segerstam is recognised internationally.
 Born in 1944, he is one of the most versatile and interesting musical talents from the Nordic countries, studying violin, piano, composition and conducting at the Sibelius Academy in Helsinki before taking a post-graduate course at New York’s Juilliard School of Music.
 He is Chief Conductor Emeritus of the Helsinki Philharmonic Orchestra in gratitude for his supremely successful 12-year period as Chief Conductor.
 He also holds honorary titles with Malmö Opera and Turku Philharmonic Orchestra as well as the Danish National Radio Symphony Orchestra and Staatsphilharmonie Rheinland-Pfalz in Germany following extremely notable periods as chief conductor with both orchestras, too.
 He has also held positions as Chief Conductor of the Austrian Radio Symphony Orchestra and Finnish Radio Symphony Orchestra as well as Music Director and Chief Conductor of the Royal Swedish Opera, later also re-appointed as Chief Conductor and Director of Finnish National Opera.
-He is currently Principal Guest Conductor of the St Petersburg State Symphony Orchestra.
+Until recently he was also Principal Guest Conductor of the St Petersburg State Symphony Orchestra.

 Amongst many others he conducts at Wiener Staatsoper, the Chicago Symphony, Los Angeles Philharmonic, Toronto Symphony, Detroit Symphony, NHK Symphony Orchestra, in London with the Philharmonia, London Symphony and BBC Symphony orchestras, St Petersburg Philharmonic Orchestra, Melbourne Symphony Orchestra and he was one of the most important ambassadors for Sibelius’s 2015 anniversary year.